 Laennec was so impressed with the results of his impromptu experiment that he went on to build a wooden version of it that could be carried around and used on patients during his day-to-day medical practice.
 His first instrument was a 25 cm by 2.5 cm hollow wooden cylinder, which he later refined to consist of three detachable parts.
 He called his creation the stethoscope from the Greek words ‘stethos’ for chest and ‘scopos’ for examination.

 He presented his findings in a talk at the Académie de Médecine in 1819 and use of the stethoscope was rapidly adopted by physicians, initially across Europe and then later across the Atlantic in the US.
 Sadly Laennec died just a few years later in 1826 at the age of just 45.
 He died from tuberculosis, a disease which he had spent much of his career treating.
 Before his death, he called the invention of the stethoscope “the greatest legacy of my life”.

 Laennec’s stethoscope was somewhat cumbersome, requiring the doctor to lean across the patient, and this led to a series of improvements over the years that followed.
 In 1840 the British physician Golding Bird created a flexible stethoscope that he called the snake ear trumpet.
 The Irish physician Arthur Leared further improved on this design, creating the first binaural stethoscope in 1851.

-In the early 1960s the Harvard professor David Littmann created his patented Littmann stethscope, which was lighter than previous models and had improved acoustics.
+In the early 1960s, the Harvard professor David Littmann created his patented Littmann stethoscope, which was lighter than previous models and had improved acoustics.
 The Littmann stethoscope has remained the favoured choice of doctors ever since and just as I wore mine with pride on my medical student rounds in the 1990s, so do the latest batch of new enthusiastic trainee doctors today.